Benqalu/fairness-and-robustness/README.md

 # Code for paper "Towards Fair and Robust Classification"

 ## General notes (**important**):
+- Environments and additional packages:
-- All codes are implemented in Python 3.7.9 with PyTorch 1.7.1;
+	- Python 3.7.9
+	- PyTorch
+	- AIF360
 - Due to further change to the paper, for all codes below, the corresponding experiment is referred to "paper.pdf" in current directory as a snapshot;
 - About datasets:
 	- Datasets are stored in ``./data/`` folder;